toggl-open-source/toggldesktop/docs/win/main-window.md

 At any given time, one main view can be active in the main window.
 This constraint is preserved by the main window itself.

-Currently, there are two main views, the login view and the time entry list view.
+Currently, there are three main views, the login view, the time entry list view and the timeline view.

 ### Login view